-In 2003, new evacuation zones were approved to better communicate with the public the need for evacuation.
-These zones, labeled A, B, and C, are not storm category dependent.
-Each storm's dynamics are modeled to predict potential impacts based on the Sea, Lake and Overland Surge from Hurricanes (SLOSH) II computer model.
-The SLOSH II model was developed by the storm surge group at the National Hurricane Center working with the U.S. Army Corps of Engineers, the U.S. Geological Survey and the Federal Emergency Management Agency, in cooperation with state and local offices of emergency management.
-The data from this model supersedes the previously used SLOSH model.
+Miami-Dade County continues its tradition of strong pre- and post-hurricane planning, utilizing lessons learned from Hurricane Andrew and other natural disasters.
+The County's evacuation zones, labeled A, B, and C, are not storm category dependent.
+Each storm's dynamics are modeled to predict potential impacts based on the Sea, Lake and Overland Surge from Hurricanes (SLOSH) II computer model, developed by the National Hurricane Center, U.S. Army Corps of Engineers, the U.S. Geological Survey and the Federal Emergency Management Agency, in cooperation with state and local offices of emergency management.
 Orders for evacuations are based on the storm's track, projected storm surge potential impacts and consultation with knowledgeable agencies.
 These three evacuation zones - Zone A, Zone B, and Zone C - as delineated by the Miami-Dade County Office of Emergency Management (OEM) are presented for information purposes on Figure 1.
-Storm risk data and the evacuation boundaries are continually reevaluated by OEM and may be changed by OEM whenever deemed appropriate for emergency management purposes.
+In accordance with Chapter 163, Florida Statutes, coastal high hazard areas (CHHA) are areas that are seaward of the elevation of a category one storm surge line and is depicted in Figure 13 in the Land Use Element.